wujingke/lock/README.md

 }
 ```

-`get` 方法也可以接收一个闭包。在闭包执行之后，将会自动释放锁：
-The get method also accepts a closure.
+The `get` method also accepts a closure.
 After the closure is executed, Will automatically release the lock:

 ```php
 LockFactory::make('foo')->get(function () {
     // Lock acquired indefinitely and automatically released...
 });
 ```

-如果你在请求时锁无法使用，你可以控制等待指定的秒数。如果在指定的时间限制内无法获取锁，则会抛出 `FriendsOfHyperf\Lock\Exception\LockTimeoutException`

 If the lock is not available at the moment you request it, you may instruct the lock to wait for a specified number of seconds.
 If the lock can not be acquired within the specified time limit, an `FriendsOfHyperf\Lock\Exception\LockTimeoutException` will be thrown: